nodesign/weioDoc/examples.md

 	delay(2000)
 ```

-Inside of this loop you search unseen messages with this command :
+Inside of this loop you search unseen messages with this command:

 ``` python
 status, data = account.search(None,'(UNSEEN)')
 ```

-Inside of this loop you search the inbox messages with this command :
+Inside of this loop you search the inbox messages with this command:

 ``` python
 inbox = urllib2.urlopen(url).read()
 ```

-And you convert to JSON format with this command :
+And you convert to JSON format with this command:
 ```python
 jsonData = json.loads(inbox)
 ```